KyawMyo78/faith-portfolio/public/og-image-info.md

 ### Option 2: Create a simple design
 - Background color matching your website theme
-- Your name: "Kyaw Myo Khant (Phillip)"
+- Your name: "Your Name (Your Nickname)"
 - Subtitle: "Full Stack Developer & IT Student"
 - Optional: Add some tech icons or patterns